Back to Blog

 The bare board specification and assembly process affect each other.

-Do not compare two turnkey quotes until you know whether they include the same responsibilities.
+Don’t compare two turnkey quotes until you know whether they include the same responsibilities.

 What Is Usually Included in Full Turnkey PCB Assembly?